Newsletter

 Liability Waiver

 We require all clients to sign a Liability Waiver to protect the agency.
-It is important that travelers be aware of inherent risks, possible dangers and hazards one may be exposed while traveling.
 The waiver will release Nomadic Star Travel, LLC from all liability that one may suffer.
-This waiver is required 15 days after your trip is booked or no later than 30 days prior to your travel date.
-This waiver must be signed and returned to the Owner, Nomadic Star Travel, LLC.
+Sign and return waiver to the Owner, Nomadic Star Travel, LLC.

 Travel Advisors